ln-komandur/linux-utils/Reinstall-Lubuntu20-04.md

 Use the commands in the script [Install JBIG2ENC](install-jbig2enc.sh) one by one.
 Install git before that with `sudo apt install git` if it is not already installed

 ## ocrmypdf
-Use the commands in the script [Install OCRMYPDF](install-ocrmypdf.sh) one by one
+Use the commands in the script [Install OCRMYPDF](install-ocrmypdf.sh) one by one.
+Install pip before that with `sudo apt install python3-pip` if it is not already installed

 ## Install the latest JRE for all purposes.